giobel/giobel.github.io/_posts/2019-09-05-PimpMyRevit.md

 # What ~~tools~~ risks?

-- Small programs that can be built in less than a week by a one person
+- Small programs that can be built in less than a week by one person
 - They do one very specific thing for one specific project
 - They can automate repetitive tasks or make Revit smarter
-- They can provide new feature or piggyback existing ones
+- They can provide new feature or extend existing ones
 - They are not meant to be uploaded on the Tool Register but they live on GitLab:
-    - Not meant to be deployed globally
+    - Not ready to be deployed outside the office
     - Can be accessed by anyone who want to reuse part of the code
     - Implements version control
     - Colleagues can update and improve the code